-Going to a college football game is an experience you’ll never forget, especially if it's the Lehigh Mountain Hawks taking on the Lafayette Leopards in the 158th meeting of The Rivalry.
-From the energy of the game itself, to exploring Lehigh Valley, we’ve curated this game weekend itinerary to help you plan a fantastic visit.
+Going to a college football game is an experience you’ll never forget, especially if it's the Lehigh Mountain Hawks taking on the Lafayette Leopards in the 159th meeting of The Rivalry.
+From the energy of the game itself, to exploring Lehigh Valley, we’ve curated this guide to game day to help you plan a fantastic visit.

-The Rivalry between Lehigh University & Lafayette College plays at home again this year on Saturday, November 19, 2022 at 12:30 p.m. at Lafayette's Fisher Stadium.
+The Rivalry between Lehigh University & Lafayette College is set for on Saturday, November 23, 2024 at 12:00 p.m. at Lehigh University's Goodman Stadium. #Rivalry160 is currently sold out.

 Time to pull on your Lehigh or Lafayette gear, grab those tickets, and head to the game.
-Leave a little early and enjoy coffee and a pastry at one of the many coffee shops.
 If you’re driving to the game, be sure to leave enough time for parking and tailgating.
-Find parking in lots near the stadium, street parking, as well as paid spots in locals’ yards.
-Time to line up to get into Fisher Stadium.
-Once inside, stop at the concession stand for a hot dog or other classic game day foods.

 About the Rivalry